 We are all on the hook to pay for the ACP

 Everyone who is a Dominion or Duke Energy customer will pay for the Atlantic Coast Pipeline until it depreciates in value – even if no gas ever moves through it.
 That means a child in kindergarten today will still be paying for this pipeline when she is in her 40s.

 Utilities like Dominion and Duke want to build pipeline projects regardless of their actual necessity and environmental impacts because regulators guarantee them a profit for building infrastructure.
 The ACP would bring some of the highest profit margins around – 15% every year.

 The truth about this project is catching up with it

 Since construction on the ACP got underway in 2018, a federal court and federal agencies have thrown out eight required permits, the project is indefinitely stopped, and developers presently have no clear path forward.
 Dominion and Duke proposed the ACP five years ago in 2014.
 But in the intervening years, the energy landscape of our region has changed, and compelling new evidence shows that this pipeline is costly and unneeded.
-It is time for Dominion to do the right thing and abandon this project.
+It is time for Dominion and Duke to do the right thing and abandon this project.

 permits thrown out by federal courts or suspended by agencies

 of pipe laid in Virginia